 Table of Contents_

-Headsets with over ear vs on ear technology have taken over the gaming world.
+Headsets with over-ear vs on-ear technology have taken over the gaming world.
 The two differ in that one goes over your ear, and one sits on top of your ear.
 The best gaming headset offers enhanced comfort and a wide range of features.

 However, other headphone models offer better sound quality and portability, though they may not be as comfortable.
 To find out which is better for gaming, read about using headphones vs a headset for gaming.

-Using a gaming headset provides a significantly different experience when compared to an on-ear one.
+A gaming headset provides a significantly different experience compared to an on-ear one.
 While over-ear headsets often contain more padding and comfort, on-ear models offer portability and sound quality.
 The difference in audio quality stems from the cost used for extra features instead of on the device and speaker quality.
 For additional information about listening options, you can check out the differences between a headset vs earbuds for gaming.

 Over-ear headsets offer noise isolation, thanks to a seal of foam pads for more immersive listening.

 The audio quality for on-ear headphones often outranks the quality for a pair of over-ear models.
 However, many on-ear headphones feature better sound quality because they do not include the extras that over-ear headphones often do.
+You can see the audio quality in our comparison article on the Rig 800LX vs 800HD headsets.

 Gaming headsets typically have a more bass-heavy sound and noise isolation than other headphones due to the seal around the ears.
 The sound from this type of headphones matches the game being played, but it sounds odd if you listen to music or watch a movie.
 Earbuds also have heavy bass because the speaker sits close to the ears.